yuhongqian/CoNLL-YAGO-Scorer/README.md

 # CoNLL-YAGO-Scorer

-This is a scorer for the [CoNLL-YAGO](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/ambiverse-nlu/aida/ "CoNLL-YAGO") entity linking dataset.
+This is a simple python scorer for the [CoNLL-YAGO](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/ambiverse-nlu/aida/ "CoNLL-YAGO") entity linking dataset.
 It is part of my entity linking research project, the code for which might be released later.

 The scorer outputs the **micro average**, which is defined to be: true positive/(true positive + negative positive)